prem-thatikonda29/3McChicken1AlooTikki_hackX/README.md

 ---

 ## 🏥 About Vitals
-MedTrack is an AI-powered **health monitoring and medical record management system** designed to empower users by providing real-time health tracking, symptom analysis, and emergency assistance.
+Vitals is an AI-powered **health monitoring and medical record management system** designed to empower users by providing real-time health tracking, symptom analysis, and emergency assistance.
 With MedTrack, users can efficiently **store, analyze, and retrieve medical records**, ensuring they receive timely medical attention when needed.

 ### 🌟 Key Features
 ✔ **📋 Health Record Management** - Store and track personal medical history, prescriptions, and doctor visits seamlessly.